golang-demos/chalk/README.md

 # Chalk

-Chalk is a Go Package which can be used for making terminal output more vibrant
+Chalk is a Go Package which can be used for making terminal output more vibrant with text colors, text styles and background colors.

 ## API Syntax
 ```